insilichem/garleek/docs/tutorials.rst

 - ``--qm`` lists the QM engine in use.
 By default it's ``gaussian_16``, so you don't have to specify it if that's the version you are using.
 In this case, we are using Gaussian 09D, so that's why we included it.

 - ``--mm`` lists the MM engine in use.
-Only TINKER is supported now, so you can omit it in this example.
+Only Tinker is supported now, so you can omit it in this example.

-- ``--ff`` specifies the force field to be used by TINKER.
+- ``--ff`` specifies the force field to be used by Tinker.
 The file will be found following 3 strategies:

     1. If the value is the path to a file, use it.
 This way you can use ``mycustomforce field.prm`` or ``mycustomparameters.key``.
-Both TINKER PRM and KEY files are supported.
+Both Tinker PRM and KEY files are supported.
     2. If no file is found with that path, try to find it under ``garleek/data/prm``.
 This allows you to use ``mm3.prm`` even if it's not present in the working directory.
     3. Try again by adding the ``.prm`` extension.
 This allows you to use simply ``mm3``.